-An yu'un me chopol un (1) then AGREE WHY because INTENS bad '(Responding to what you just said) the fact is that (I myself really think) it is bad, then, (agreeing with you, and I knew it all along).'
+(1) An yu'un me chopol un a'a then AGREE

+'(Responding to what you just said) the fact is that (I myself really think) it is bad, then, (agreeing with you, and I knew it all along).'

 Here an 'why...!' is a phrasal proclitic, me 'speaker as principal' is a "second position" evidential clitic, and a'a 'agreement' a phrasal enclitic.
 However, the relative uselessness of both these brief glosses (and even of the free gloss of (1)) and the minimal structural characterization of these elements is clear proof that a more systematic analysis is required.